jchook/activeredis/README.md

 Since Redis is NoSQL, you cannot use a WHERE clause to query for data.
 Instead, ActiveRedis provides Indexes which automatically index data in a customizable way.

+Note that indexes are a new feature that has not been tested.

 ```php
 <?php